Photos are available in the DATE 2024 Gallery.

 • Federico Reghenzani, Politecnico di Milano, IT

-Real-time performance modelling, analysis and empirical evaluation; worst-case performance analysis techniques; WCET analyses, real-time schedulability of multicore systems; use of hardware virtualization techniques in time-critical applications; power-aware real-time systems; industrial case studies of real-time, networked and dependable systems; adaptive real-time systems; dependable systems including safety and criticality; security attack protection and analysis of embedded systems' hardware and software; privacy-enhanced and safety-enhanced systems; network control and QoS for embedded applications.
+Real-time performance modelling, analysis and empirical evaluation; worst-case performance analysis techniques; WCET analyses, real-time schedulability of multicore systems; use of hardware virtualization techniques in time-critical applications; power-aware real-time systems; industrial case studies of real-time, networked and dependable systems; adaptive real-time systems; dependable real-time systems including fault-tolerance and criticality; timing analysis of security attack protection and privacy-enhancement in time-critical systems; network control and QoS for embedded applications; resource allocation and design-space exploration for real-time embedded systems.

 Topic Members